-2025 Gun Bills updated Sunday, 16 February at 4:39 pm
+2025 Gun Bills updated Saturday, 8 March at 9:19 AM

 THANK YOU!!

-See the list below for individual bills and their status.
+See the list below for individual bills and their status

 BILL DETAILS- Click on the bill number in the first column for full text and status.
 This opens the official state page with full text of the bill, as well as current status and any pending changes.